Ginger Banana Bread (Vegan & Gluten Free)

 - Sprinkle the remaining coconut, macadamia nuts and black sesame seeds over top of the batter.
 Gently press the macadamia nuts into the batter.

 - Bake for 50-52 minutes, or until a toothpick inserted in the center comes out clean.

-- Remove from heat and let cool in the pan on a cooling rack for ten minutes and then gently lift out of the pan using the parchment and let it cool completely before slicing.
+- Remove from heat and let cool in the pan on a cooling rack for ten minutes, then gently lift out of the pan using the parchment.
+Let it cool completely before slicing.
 As difficult as it is to wait, this is critical as the loaf will firm up as it cools!